pythonhealthdatascience/llm_simpy/notebooks/03_stroke/01_perplexity/inputs/26_iteration.md

-modify the `AcuteStrokeUnit` class
+modify the acute_treatment functions in `AcuteStrokeUnit` class

-code that uses numpy.random should be replaced.
-Call a unique stream in the `Experiment` list `streams`.
+code that uses `numpy.random`, must be replaced with a call to a unique stream in the `Experiment` list `streams`.
 Select the stream using a hard coded integer.
 Start from zero and increment by 1 each time to allocate a unique number to each stream.
-E.g. `stroke_acute_treatment` uses 3 streams: 0, 1 and 2.
+E.g. in `stroke_acute_treatment` the first instance of `length_of_stay = np.random.lognormal(mean=mu, sigma=sigma)` becomes `length_of_stay = self.experiment.streams[0](mean=mu, sigma=sigma)`; the second instance uses index 1 and the third uses index 2.
 Do not add new parameters to any methods.
+Do not modify the patient_generator functions at all.

 Show the full AcuteStrokeUnit including all patient generator and treatment functions.